The Act on Investment Incentives provides the following relief and incentives for taxpayers.

 - The domestic tax rate is charged on the revenues/profit derived from abroad, and the result represents the highest amount of tax that can be offset with the domestic tax.

-In practice, it means that if the amount of tax paid abroad was charged at a rate equal or lower than 18%, only the actual amount of foreign tax paid can be offset with the domestic tax.
+In practice, it means that if the amount of tax paid abroad was charged at a rate equal to or lower than 18%, only the actual amount of foreign tax paid can be offset with the domestic tax.